KxSystems/compression-test-taq/README.md

 The script `getCSVs.sh`:

-   1. Downloads compressed CSVs using `wget -c` (allows resuming if the connection breaks).
+   1. Downloads compressed CSVs using `curl -C` (allows resuming if the connection breaks).
    1. Decompresses the CSV files
    1. Removes the trailing lines of the CSVs.